somphene/somphene.github.io/teaching/symmetrystructurecrystal/index.md

 * Cotton Chemical applications of group theory
 * Elements of X-Ray Diffraction- Cullity
 * M. Artin Algebra Chapter 6 Symmetry
+* Used this [doc](https://docs.google.com/document/d/1LolvOTlQXjgoUoAa9VXdlVlFPrW_xnmf8abs0Jyk9_Y/edit?usp=sharing) maintained by me as a common platform to discuss doubts, problems and communicate.

 ### Extra Questions
 * Show that if the order of a group is p where p is a prime number then the group must be cyclic.